Sybit-Education/airtable.java/README.md

 If `endpointUrl` contains `localhost` or `127.0.0.1` proxy settings are ignored automatically.

-## Logging
+### Logging

 The Simple Logging Facade for Java [https://www.slf4j.org/](SLF4J) serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end user to plug in the desired logging framework at deployment time.

-## Access Base
+### Request Limits

-## Access Table
+The API of Airtable itself is limited to 5 requests per second.
+If you exceed this rate, you will receive a 429 status code and will need to wait 30 seconds before subsequent requests will succeed.

-## CRUD-Operations on table items
+## CRUD-Operations on Table Records

 ## Select
 Select List of items from table: